mstksg/inCode/copy/entries/monad-plus-1.md

 second role.
 In an ideal world, we would have two typeclasses: "MonadZero" and Alternative.
 In practice, however, we are happy using MonadPlus only for its failingness and Alternative for the "other role" (the "Plus" in MonadPlus), so the only real downside is the not-so-helpful naming.
-So, as a disclaimer, Haskell's MonadPlus technically does more than just handle success/failure; what I am describing here is the spirit of its unique purpose.

 [maf]: http://www.haskell.org/haskellwiki/Functor-Applicative-Monad_Proposal
 [Alternative]: http://hackage.haskell.org/package/base-4.6.0.1/docs/Control-Applicative.html#t:Alternative